 They have also provided interview guidance at:- https://www.ucas.com/ucas/teacher-training/apply-and-track/interviews

 The UCAS website also includes specific advice on suitable references to use as part of your application.
-Should we require any addition references you will be informed in writing.
-Please click her
+Should we require any additional references you will be informed in writing.
+Please click here for further information.

 Through the application and selection process we are looking for candidates to demonstrate that they:

 - have the intellectual and academic capabilities needed to meet the required QTS standards

 - possess the appropriate qualities, attitudes and values expected of a teacher